Happy (Pharrell Williams song): Background

-Williams provided vocals for French duo Daft Punk's 2013 album Random Access Memories, on the songs "Lose Yourself to Dance" and "Get Lucky".
+Williams provided vocals for French duo Daft Punk's 2013 album Random Access Memories on the songs "Lose Yourself to Dance" and "Get Lucky".
 After returning from the recording sessions in Paris, he attended a meeting with record label managers who said that the results were "spectacular" and that "Get Lucky" would be Daft Punk's next single.
 They also made Williams an offer to record his own album, to which he agreed quickly, "overwhelmed that someone wanted to know what's in my heart".

 On December 17, 2013, it was announced that Williams had signed to Columbia Records and would release his second studio album in 2014.

 Williams originally wrote the song for CeeLo Green and felt Green's recording of the song was better, but Elektra Records, Green's record label, decided against it since he was on the verge of releasing his Christmas album, Cee Lo's Magic Moment.

 Composition

 "Happy" was written and produced by Williams, with backing vocals by Rhea Dummett, Trevon Henderson, Ashley L. Lee, Shamika Hightower, Jasmine Murray and Terrence Rolle.
 The track was digitally edited and arranged by Andrew Coleman and Mike Larson, who also recorded it with assistance from Matthew Desrameaux at Circle House Studios in Miami, Florida.
 The song was later mixed by Leslie Brathwaite at Music Box Studios in Atlanta, Georgia.

-"Happy" plays for 3 minutes and 53 seconds in common time and at a tempo of 156 beats per minute.
+"Happy" plays for 3 minutes and 53 seconds in common time and at a tempo of 160 beats per minute.
 The song is written in the key of F minor.
 Williams sings the upper notes in falsetto; his vocal range spans from F3 to C5.
 His singing on the track has been compared to that of Curtis Mayfield.

-"Happy" is a mid-tempo soul and neo soul song.
+"Happy" is an up-tempo soul and neo soul song.
 According to music journalist Paul Tingen, "Happy" is "a mid-tempo ... song in a faux-Motown style, with an arrangement that is, by modern standards, very sparse: programmed drums, one bass and one keyboard part, and handclaps both programmed and played, all topped off by Williams's lead vocals and a whole posse of backing vocals".
 Jody Rosen viewed the song as a "standout" with a "sprightly neosoul funk groove".